SAnsari0786/Physics-Class/README.md

 # Physics-Class
-Python 3 project showing mastery skill set of functions.
+Python 3 project showing skill set of functions.

 You are a physics teacher preparing for the upcoming semester.
 You want to provide your students with some functions that will help them calculate some fundamental physical properties.